smartdevicelink/sdl_evolution/proposals/NNNN-System-Request.md

 Potential changes to the mobile proxy lib

-- Extract hybrid part of the message from SystemRequest RPC response message, if the library does not do that before.
+- Extract hybrid part of the message from SystemRequest RPC response message, if the library did not do that before.

 ## Potential downsides

-Instead of writing/reading from a file, SDL needs to do base64 encoding/decoding.
+Instead of writing/reading from a file, SDL Core needs to do base64 encoding/decoding.
 The length ratio of base64 encoded bytes to input bytes is about 4:3 (33% overhead).

 ## Impact on existing code

 - HMI_API needs to be updated.
-- SDL core needs to be updated.
+- SDL Core needs to be updated.
 - SDL proxy lib might need updates.

 ## Alternatives considered